lovro14/TableTennisApp/README.md

   * Add matches
   * See all matches
   * See match's details
-  * See head 2 head score and history matches between 2 users
+  * See head 2 head score and history matches between 2 players
   * See rankings by number of wins
   * See rankings by number of won sets
   * See rankings by number of won points